ArthurYidi/Bluetooth-Keyboard-Emulator/README.md

 # Bluetooth Keyboard Emulator
 Swift Bluetooth HID Keyboard Emulator

-> Open sourced from the Keyboard Connect project.
-The following sample shows how to publish a HID Bluetooth keyboard service.
+### After the release of macOS Catalina (10.15), I‘m unable to pair devices and publish HID services using Bluetooth Classic.
+Also Bluetooth LE (Low Energy) as provided by the “Core Bluetooth” APIs explicitly disallows publishing HID GATT service (0x1812) since macOS ~10.11. 🤷‍♂️

 ## How to Use